+Dry air from heating systems, winter winds, and even facial tissues can make our skin dry and irritated.
 As the weather gets chillier and our skin gets more prone to dryness, chapping, and redness our thoughts are turning to some herbs which can protect and soothe this season.

-Marshmallow softens skin and soothes skin irritations.
+This versatile herb softens skin and soothes skin irritations.
 And it’s good for winter colds, too.
 The tea is soothing to mucus membranes, swollen glands, and irritations of the respiratory, gastrointestinal, and urinary tract.
 You’ll find it in our Nipple Cream and Green Salve.

-Water Okay, it’s not an herb, but we include it as a reminder that staying hydrated is one of the most important things you can do to keep your skin happy.
+Okay, it’s not an herb, but we include it as a reminder that staying hydrated is one of the most important things you can do to keep your skin happy.
 Running a humidifier may also mitigate the effects of dry air.

 And however you choose to soothe your skin in the winter, be sure to use avoid products which contain chemicals that may irritate your skin further.